Tuscarora High School (Virginia)

 Tuscarora High School is a public high school located in Leesburg, a town in Loudoun County, Virginia, United States, and is part of Loudoun County Public Schools.
 The school opened in the 2010–2011 school year and consists of students from Leesburg and Lucketts.

 History

 Tuscarora opened in the fall of 2010.
 The school was originally planned to open for the 2008–2009 school year, but site acquisition delays caused the school to open two years later than planned.
-Until the 2012, with the opening of John Champe High School, Tuscarora was the largest high school in Loudoun County with a capacity of 1,800 students.
-Pamela Croft is the first and current principal at Tuscarora.
+Until the 2012 school year, with the opening of John Champe High School, Tuscarora was the largest high school in Loudoun County with a capacity of 1,800 students.
+Jonathan Bonner is the second and current principal at Tuscarora, succeeding Pamela Croft who retired after the 2024–2025 school year and had been the school's principal since its opening.

 Academics

 Tuscarora High School is fully accredited.
 The school received the "accredited with warning" rating in the 2014–2015 school year for achieving below the standard on math benchmarks.
 This is the second time the school missed full accreditation for failing to meet the 75% pass rate required on state standardized tests.
 The school received full accreditation in 2016.

 Tuscarora offers Dual Enrollment courses through Northern Virginia Community College.